ibmresilient/resilient-community-apps/fn_apility/README.md

 ## About Apility.IO

-Get reputation score for your **Emails, Domain Names and IP Addresses**, in addition you will also receive other necessary information regarding your assets such as **_geoip, as-network, freemail score, disposable score_** and many other useful information.
+This integration package allows the Resilient user to get the reputation score for your **Emails, Domain Names and IP Addresses**.
+In addition, receive additional information regarding your assets such as **_geoip, as-network, freemail score, disposable score_**.

+One function is included in support of three capabilities:

+* Check an IP addresses reputation
+* Check a domain name's reputation
+* Check an email sender's reputation

 ## Using the Ability.IO Function